Dennis1111/encogPNNDemo/README.md

 The demos Iris and Abalone depends on
 Encog 3.3, EJML0.30, JFreeChart

-EJML is used for principal components download EJML 0.30 from http://www.ejml.org and include paths to main/dense64/src;
+EJML is used for principal components and viewing the dataset download EJML 0.30 from http://www.ejml.org and include paths to main/dense64/src;
 main/core/src;